-The Company does not have a global internal audit function at this time, however, during the course of the year engaged various professional firms to assess certain financial control environments, assist with the negotiation of key reform contracts and to perform independent assessments of key project plans.
-In addition, the Company has dedicated retail store control audit functions in Australia, the Group's largest retail exposure.
+The Company does not have a global internal audit function, but has historically engaged various professional firms to assess certain financial control environments and to perform independent assessments of key project plans.
+During the 2016-17 financial year, the Company has continued to focus on the areas identified by those professional firms and improve the consistency of accounting practices and control environments.